-As a locum tenens provider, you understand the value of a seamless air travel plays a vital role in making sure that your assignment goes as smoothly as possible.
-Locum providers understand that even the slightest hiccup can lead to inconvenient delays and missed assignment start times.
-While some security measures might not directly affect you, one important consideration is the REAL ID Act and how it can impact your travel plans.
+Whether you’re an experienced locum tenens provider or you’re new to the scene, seamless air travel plays a vital role in making sure that your assignment goes as smoothly as possible.
+Locum providers understand that even the slightest hiccup can lead to inconvenient delays and missed assignment start times, and while some security measures might not directly impact you, one important consideration is the REAL ID Act and how it can impact your travel plans.

-How does this affect air travel?
-Identification documents from 26 states are already compliant with the REAL ID Act, which means you will have no problem flying with your driver’s license or ID from those states.
-The remaining states have been granted an extension that expires on October 10, 2017, and should be making strides towards compliance.
-Check the status of your state (including extension deadlines) here.
+Identification documents from 48 states are already compliant with the REAL ID Act, which means you will have no problem flying with your driver’s license or ID from those states.
+At the time of writing, the only two states that are not compliant, but have been issued an extension are Oregon and Oklahoma.

-By 2020, every passenger will need a valid REAL ID.
+By late 2020, every passenger will need a valid REAL ID.
 After this deadline, any driver’s license or ID that doesn’t adhere to the REAL ID standards will no longer be acceptable for commercial flights.
 This means that once your state becomes compliant, you may need to get your license or ID card renewed prior to being able to travel by air again.